MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/3/index.md

 - [ ] Non-managed fee-based accounts eliminate all advisor input.
 - [ ] Commission-based self-directed accounts are always cheaper for every investor.

-> **Explanation:** Non-managed fee-based accounts distinguish themselves by charging a set or asset-based fee, rather than transaction-based commissions.
+> **Explanation:**( Non-managed fee-based accounts distinguish themselves by charging a set or asset-based fee, rather than transaction-based commissions.)

----

 ### Which of the following is generally NOT a factor in determining the suitability of a non-managed fee-based account?
 - [x] The investor’s preference for a discretionary relationship.